 Hello and Welcome to our website.
 We hope you like what you see.

-The web can be liberating for disabled adults – but a lack of training, accessibility and funding means the online world is a step too far for many.
+The web can be liberating for disabled and disadvantaged people – but a lack of training, accessibility and funding means the online world is a step too far for many.
 Follow this link to see a story featuring us in The Guardian.

 Cambridge Online is an educational charity and social enterprise based in Cambridge.
-We help people from Cambridgeshire and the wider area to get online by teaching computer skills.
+We help people from Cambridgeshire and the wider area to get online by teaching computer skills, and we then provide a range of courses to help people make the most of being online – including searching and applying for jobs, literacy and numeracy skills, shopping online, using facebook and socialising online, contacting government and health services, leisure and healthy living – in fact, we will try to help you learn anything people want to do online!
 We specialise in helping disabled and disadvantaged people, but our services are open to all.

-We provide training in using personal computers, laptops, tablets and smartphones.
+We provide training on personal computers, laptops, tablets and smartphones.
 We have a wide range of accessible hardware and software for people to try.
-With generous support from Cambridge City Council Tinder Foundation and TTP Group, many of our services are provided free of charge or at low cost.
-This year we remain £10k short of running costs – if you or your business can help, please see our Donations page – or to make a donation now Text COLC15 £5 to 70070 (just change the £5 to £1, £2, or £10 to change the amount you want to donate).
+With generous support from Cambridge City Council Tinder Foundation TTP Group Garfield Weston Foundation Tesco Charity Trust and personal donors, many of our services are provided free of charge or at low cost.

 We run public access points and outreach sessions at various centres around Cambridge.
 Call 01223 300407 to find out more about our courses, or to book a session.